CVEDB/cvedb-cli/README.md

 # Store

-[Trickest Store](https://trickest.io/dashboard/store) is a collection of public tools, Trickest scripts, and Trickest workflows available on the platform.
-More info can be found at [Trickest workflows repository](https://github.com/trickest/workflows) <- (Coming soon!)
+[CVEDB Store](https://cvedb.io/dashboard/store) is a collection of public tools, CVEDB scripts, and CVEDB workflows available on the platform.
+More info can be found at [CVEDB workflows repository](https://github.com/cvedb/workflows) <- (Coming soon!)

 # Installation